esper-io/dev-docs/docs/home/console.md

 ![Apps](./assets/NewConsole/AppVersionDetails.png)

-There is an ellipsis (...) under Actions.
+There is an ellipsis (...) under **Actions**.
 Clicking the ellipsis enables you to to:

-   Delete the app version from the Esper Cloud
+   - Delete the app version from the Esper Cloud
-   Edit the description — You can add and edit description or release notes per version of the app Download the app version locally to your PC
+   - Edit the description — You can add and edit description or release notes per version of the app
+   - Download the app version locally to your PC

 ![Apps](./assets/NewConsole/AppActions.png)